DeepthiSudharsan/Img2Text-Translation-DL/README.md

 text_translate.ipynb - Translation of text input to English

 #### Streamlit GUI for the project can be found in the Img-Text-Translation-Streamlit folder

+[NOTE : BECAUSE OF INSTALLING THE TRANSFORMERS, THE MEMORY CONSUMED BY THE CODE IS EXCEEDING THE STREAMLIT MEMORY LIMIT, SO THE DEPLOYED APP WILL CRASH ONCE INPUT IS TAKEN.
+SO IF YOU WANT TO RUN AND SEE THE MAGIC HAPPEN, RUNNING IT LOCALLY ON YOUR SYSTEM IS PREFERED RATHER THAN THE DEPLOYED APP.
+INSTRUCTIONS TO RUN LOCALLY IS GIVEN IN THE STREAMLIT FOLDER OF THE REPO]

 This app has been deployed on streamlit.
 To view the app check the link below

 https://share.streamlit.io/deepthisudharsan/img2text-translation-dl/main/Img-Text-Translation-Streamlit/img2text_translate.py